johnniehard/impactweatherhackathon/Readme.md

 ### User Genereated
 - Pictures of the sky
-- Waze-like confirmation of weather conditions (opt-in notifications ask you to confirm if it's raining or not
+- Waze-like confirmation of weather conditions (i.e. opt-in notifications ask you to confirm if it's raining or not)

 ## Open Forecasting Model
 - IFS